urql-graphql/urql/docs/graphcache/cache-updates.md

 - `cache`: The `cache` instance, which gives us access to methods allowing us to interact with the
 - local cache.
 Its full API can be found [in the API docs](../api/graphcache.md#cache).
 On this page we use it frequently to read from and write to the cache.
-- `info`: This argument shouldn't be used frequently but it contains running information about the traversal of the query document.
+- `info`: This argument shouldn't be used frequently, but it contains running information about the traversal of the query document.
 It allows us to make resolvers reusable or to retrieve information about the entire query.
 Its full API can be found [in the API docs](../api/graphcache.md#info).

 The usual `parent` argument isn't present since optimistic functions don't have any server data to handle or deal with and instead create this data.
-When a mutation is run that contains one or more optimistic mutation fields, Graphcache picks these up and generates immediate changes which it applies to the cache.
+When a mutation is run that contains one or more optimistic mutation fields, Graphcache picks these up and generates immediate changes, which it applies to the cache.
 The `resolvers` functions also trigger as if the results were real server results.